 Press Next to review and Create to save the policy.

 Checking for Compliance

-An admin can monitor the compliance of the device in Intune and in EMS Portal.
+An admin can monitor the compliance of the device in Intune and in the BlueFletch Portal.

 Intune monitors if a device conforms to its device compliance policies, has successfully installed all apps, and successfully applied device and app configuration profiles.